 Starting An Insurance Brokerage – What You Need

 You will have built up experience over a number of years within the insurance industry.
-This may be directly working for a broker, insurer or associated businesses which have provided you with the level of experience needed to provide good and proper advice to your clients.
+This may be directly working for an insurance broker, insurer or associated businesses which have provided you with the level of experience needed to provide good and proper advice to your clients.
 As a regulated industry, it is essential that you can demonstrate a track record of providing service in your chosen field before you start an insurance brokerage.

 Whilst it is not a requirement to have formal qualifications (but of course that helps), it is essential to demonstrate that you have the level of knowledge necessary to provide technical advice to your clients.
 This will vary depending upon the type of business you want to transact but a reasonable level of technical and product knowledge is essential.

 Sales Track Record